The decision to get divorced doesn’t come easy.

 This is especially important if children are involved.

-Here we’ll offer a quick guide to divorce in Colorado, including information on common law marriage in Colorado and how to prepare for Denver family court.
+Here we’ll offer a quick guide to divorce in Colorado, including information on common-law marriage in Colorado, the steps to divorce in Colorado, and how to prepare for Denver family court.

 Basic Requirements for Filing for Divorce in Colorado

 While the ultimate goal of all divorce and legal separation is the same, the path to get there varies from state to state.